grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/01 HTTP requests.md

 ---
 title: 'HTTP Requests'
-excerpt: 'When creating a new load test, the first thing you often do is define the HTTP requests that will be used to test your system.'
+excerpt: 'Define the HTTP requests and methods you want to use. k6 adds tags to the requests, making it easier to filter results.
+You can customize tags as you wish.'
 ---

+When you create a new load test, you'll often first define the HTTP requests that you will use to test your system.

 ## Making HTTP Requests

-When creating a new load test, the first thing you'll often do is define the HTTP requests that will be used to test your system.
-A simple example that just performs a GET request looks like this:
+A simple GET request looks like this:

 <CodeGroup labels={["http_get.js"]} lineNumbers={[true]}>